lunixbochs/ActualVim/README.md

 Usage
 ----

 This plugin requires [Neovim to be installed](https://neovim.io/), but should otherwise work on all Sublime Text 3 platforms (tested primarily on Windows and macOS).
+Please use at least Neovim 0.2.2, but Neovim 0.3 or newer is highly recommended.

 Clone ActualVim to the path found in `Preferences -> Browse Packages...` or `sublime.packages_path()`.
 Usually found here: